WorldWideTelescope/wwt-webgl-engine/docs/content/_index.md

 ## Historical Note

 The Web manifestation of WWT has gone through several stages of evolution.
-These stages include a [Silverlight] version and the `<canvas>`-based “HTML5” version.
-This documentation describes the “WebGL” version, which is the latest and, we hope, final version of the WWT web engine.
-We won’t intentionally break the older versions, but there are no guarantees that they will continue functioning going forward.
+These stages include a [Silverlight] web client, a `<canvas>`-based “HTML5” version, a “WebGL” iteration, and gradual improvements in its modularization.
+We won’t intentionally break the pre-WebGL versions, but there are no guarantees that they will continue functioning going forward.

 [Silverlight]: https://www.microsoft.com/silverlight/